Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Polymer quantization and the effective Hamiltonian

 The representation of the Weyl algebra generators on $\mathscr{H}_{\textrm{poly}}^{(p)}$ is given by

 In this scheme, the operator $\widehat{W}(0,b)$ is not weakly continuous

 and consequently, it violates the Stone-von Neumann theorem requirements for this representation to be unitarily equivalent to the standard (Schr\"{o}dinger representation of) quantum mechanics.
-As a result, we cannot obtain an infinitesimal generator for the operator $\widehat{W}(0,b)$, which, in the standard Schr\"{o}dinger representation corresponds with $\widehat{P}$.
-For this reason, in polymer quantum mechanics, we are forced to introduced a combination of Weyl generators that mimics the term $\widehat{P}^{2}$ in the quantum Hamiltonian.
-In order to introduce such a combination, the so called \textit{polymer scale} is needed.
-This scale, denoted by $\mu$ mimics the role of the Planck length in Loop Quantum Gravity.
-While this is a free parameter of the theory that should be fixed by experiment, it should be is small enough as to provide a good agreement with the experiments in the standard quantum mechanics ($\mu/l_{0}\sim10^{-7}$, where $l_{0}$ is the proper length scale of the standard quantum harmonic oscillator).
+As a result, we cannot obtain an infinitesimal generator for the operator $\widehat{W}(0,b)$ which, in the standard Schr\"{o}dinger representation corresponds with $\widehat{P}$.
+For this reason, in polymer quantum mechanics, we are forced to introduce a combination of Weyl generators that mimics the term $\widehat{P}^{2}$ in the quantum Hamiltonian.
+In order to introduce such a combination, the so-called \textit{polymer scale} is needed.
+This scale, denoted by $\mu$ mimics the role of the Planck length in LQG.
+While this is a free parameter of the theory that should be fixed by experiment, it should be small enough to provide a good agreement with the experiments in standard quantum mechanics ($\mu/l_{0}\sim10^{-7}$, where $l_{0}$ is the proper length scale of the standard quantum harmonic oscillator).
 Therefore, this polymer scale admits an upper bound.
 One way to put a bound on the value of this scale is via the comparison of predicted theoretical effects of polymer quantum mechanics on the propagation of a GW and the experimental observations.
 This is part of the motivation for the present work.

 Let us then consider a polymer scale $\mu$ with a fixed, albeit unknown, value.
 Using $\mu$, the standard combination of Weyl generators to provide the analog of $\widehat{P}^{2}$ is given by

 As a result, the action of this operator is